alicelambda/blag/content/cs373/week9.md

 # 4. What was your experience of SQL?

-I've used SQL before but I've not thought of it through the lense of relational algebra.
+I've used SQL before but I've not thought of it through the lense of relational algebra before.
 Having to implement the different relational algebra constructs has made me think more broadly about what can be accomplished using sql.
+I've read that relational algebra is not turing complete so I guess that means that you can only express a certain subset of computations using it.
+I also wonder if it's better to implement business logic as a complex sql query or to implement business logic on the results of the query.

 # 5. What was your experience with ethics material?